-Veeam ONE creates 3 security groups on the machines where the Veeam ONE Server and Veeam ONE Web UI components are installed:
+Veeam ONE creates the following security groups on the machines where Veeam ONE Server and Veeam ONE Web Services components are installed:

 - Veeam ONE Administrators: members of this group can access monitoring data, generate reports and modify all Veeam ONE configuration settings.